open-telemetry/opentelemetry-collector-contrib/exporter/prometheusexporter/README.md

 The following settings are required:

-- `endpoint` (no default): the address on which metrics will be exposed by the Prometheus scrape handler.
+- `endpoint` (no default): the address on which metrics will be exposed, using path `/metrics`.
 For full list of `HTTPServerSettings` refer [here](https://github.com/open-telemetry/opentelemetry-collector/tree/main/config/confighttp).

 The following settings can be optionally configured: